starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 In the example below, the element index is ``8``, and that information is provided as a global variable that the prover can access.
 This allows the ``find_element()`` function to be run by the prover in constant time.
 This means that increasing the length of the array does not increase the time to find the element.
-If the element index is not provided, or is incorrect, the prover must check every element in the array, which takes linear time.
+If the element index is not provided, the prover must check every element in the array, which takes linear time.
 That is, unless the hint is provided ``__find_element_index`` the function operates in linear time.
+If the element index provided is incorrect and points to a cell that has a value different from ``key``, an exception is raised.

 The function will identify an element whose first field value is equal to ``95``.